 This certificate prepares students for private pilot flight instruction and the Federal Aviation Administration Private Pilot Knowledge Test.
 Individuals with a private pilot license may fly, with passengers, within the weather confines of visual flight rules (VFR).
 Courses introduce basic aerodynamics, aircraft performance, Federal Aviation Regulations, aviation weather factors and cross country navigation procedures.
-Basic radio navigation, radio communications procedures, human factors and aviation safety is discussed.
 The program meets the aeronautical requirements of Federal Aviation Regulation Part 61.105.

 This certificate prepares a pilot who is already in possession of a Private Pilot license to meet the requirements of an instrument rating.
 Instrument training focuses on specific procedures to fly in weather below established minimums for visual flight rules, or Instrument Flight Rules (IFR).
 Courses cover principles of instrument flight, Federal Aviation Regulations, and IFR cross country navigation procedures.
 Emphasis is placed on Instrument Approach Procedures, IFR operational procedures, and IFR cross country navigation procedures.
 The program meets the aeronautical requirements of Federal Aviation Regulation Part 61.105.